JakeAlaimo/hackbox-backend/README.md

 ## The Big Picture
 Hackbox is a replication of Jackbox communication methods in the form of a category guessing game.
 Players use their smartphone web browsers to input and vote on player submissions.
 The project is broken into three components: a Node.js backend, a [Web client](https://github.com/dan-singer/hackbox-web-client), and a [Unity client](https://github.com/lzhangivy/hackbox-UnityClient).
 The backend is hosted on Heroku, serving as a public IP to connect to.
 All components implement their networking protocol through Socket.io, a library used for its convenience and compatibility.

+## Trying out the application
+If you'd like to play this game, take a look at the following steps.
+1. [Clone this repo](https://github.com/lzhangivy/hackbox-UnityClient) and build it with Unity.
+2. Launch the built application.
+3. Using any web browser, head to [this website](http://www.dansinger.me/hackbox-web-client/) and enter the roomcode displayed on the Unity client.

+*Note that you'll need at least 3 people to play this game.*

 ## Messages
 ### From Browser
 **join room** - Add the socket to the room.
 Payload: